Local tropicalizations of splice type surface singularities

 By~\autoref{prop:charreg1}, the regularity of the sequence $(f_1,\ldots, f_s)$ is equivalent to the surjectivity of the map $d_2\colon F\to R$ induced by~\eqref{eq:Koszul}.
-We prove the later in~\autoref{lm:zerocompl}, assuming the regularity of the sequence of $\wu{}$-initial forms of all $f_i$'s.
+We prove the latter in~\autoref{lm:zerocompl}, assuming the regularity of the sequence of $\wu{}$-initial forms of all $f_i$'s.

 Our first two lemmas use the regularity assumptions for the sequence of $\wu{}$-initial forms to prove the surjectivity of $d_2\colon F\to R$ by working with the filtrations of $F$ and $R$ described above.